aaronland/go-picturebook/README.md

 }
 ```

+For an example of how to create and register a custom `Caption` handler take a look at the code in [caption/filename.go](caption/filename.go).

-The following schemes for caption handlers are supported:
+The following schemes for caption handlers are supported by default:

 #### cooperhewitt://